Centralized Cooperation for Connected and Automated Vehicles at Intersections by Proximal Policy Optimization: Problem statement and formulation

-State of each type should contains position and velocity information of each vehicle.
-Intuitively, we can form state by a tuple of coordinate and velocity, i.e. $(x, y, v)$, where $(x, y)$ is coordination of its position and $v$ is velocity.
-However, by our task formulation, every vehicle has a fixed path corresponding to its type.
-There would be redundant information if we use this formula for every vehicle.
-Besides, for continuous state, it is necessary to decrease state space dimensional to speed up learning and enhance stability.
-Observing all of paths are cross intersection, we further compress state of each vehicle by $(d, v)$, where $d$ is distance between vehicle and center of its path.
-Note that $d$ is positive when vehicle is heading for the center and negative when it is leaving.
-State formulation is shown as Fig. \ref{state_formulation}.
+The state of each vehicle should contain position and velocity information.
+Intuitively, we can form the state by a tuple of coordinate and velocity, i.e. $(x, y, v)$, where $(x, y)$ is the coordinate of its position and $v$ is the velocity.
+However, by our task formulation, each vehicle has a fixed lateral trajectory corresponding to its type.
+There will be redundant information if we use this state formula.
+Besides, for continuous states, it is necessary to decrease the state space dimensionality to speed up learning and enhance stability.
+Observing all the trajectories are cross the intersection, we further compress the state of each vehicle by $(d, v)$, where $d$ is the distance between a vehicle and the center of its trajectory.
+Note that $d$ is positive when the vehicle is heading for the center and negative when it is leaving.
+The state formulation is shown as Fig. \ref{state_formulation}.

-For action space, we choose acceleration of each vehicle.
-In total, a 16-dimensional state space and a 8-dimensional action space are constructed.
+For the action, we use the acceleration of each vehicle.
+Finally, a 16-dimensional state space and an 8-dimensional action space are constructed.